 While crimes committed inside apartments are consistent between low and high-rise buildings, they are much more frequent in high-rise interior public spaces like common areas, hallways, elevators, stairwells and garages – again, anonymous interactions in visually isolated areas, research says.
 Unwanted activity is often driven by outsiders who gain access to the building.

 The power of community watch and smart building technology

-Security features built into SmartONE’s smart building solution gives residents, security teams and property managers numerous tools to bolster community safety.
+Condo security features built into SmartONE’s smart building solution give residents, security teams and property managers numerous tools to bolster community safety.
 However, Canadian Security magazine warns, “no matter how many cameras or security guards a building deploys, unless the residents buy into living in a secure environment, the system can still fall apart.”